Admiral Nelson's stunning victory over the French Fleet in 1798.

 The French ship Tonnant battling with HMS Majestic during the

 Battle of the Nile.
-Tonnant was one of the 9 French ships
+Tonnant was one of the 9 French ships taken at

 the battle and fought in the British line at the Battle of Trafalgar.